Welcome to Wrexham: Five things we learned

 McElhenney and Reynolds might not have known the offside rule or how tough it is to get promoted from the National League when they took over Wrexham, but it was clear sport has already been a passion for both.

-McElhenney, a product of Philadelphia, refers often to his family and their shared passion for the Philadelphia Eagles, naming their Superbowl victory as one of the top five moments of his life.
+McElhenney, a product of Philadelphia, refers often to his family and their shared passion for the Philadelphia Eagles, naming their Super Bowl victory as one of the top five moments of his life.

-For Reynolds the connection to sport is equally deep, as he reflects on how sporting success allowed him to feel "validated," by his late father.
+For Reynolds the connection to sport is equally deep, as he reflects on how sporting success allowed him to feel "validated" by his late father.

 "The main place I got validation from my father was when I was good at sports, so I played sports long past the point where I was really driven to do sports," he says.